deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Adam cursed inwardly, but focused his memory.
 It had been a few years and he'd never expected to need them.

-"The…first law defines inertia, stating that an object's velocity will remain unchanged unless it's influenced by a net force." he said.
+"The...first law defines inertia, stating that an object's velocity will remain unchanged unless it's influenced by a net force." he said.

 "Nice."
 Cavendish nodded his congratulations.
 "The second?"

-"Uh…whenever one object exerts a force upon another, it is in turn subject to a reaction force of equal magnitude with an opposite vector."
+"Uh...whenever one object exerts a force upon another, it is in turn subject to a reaction force of equal magnitude with an opposite vector."

 "That's the third law."
 Cavendish corrected him.
 "What's the second?"

 Adam scowled in thought, but finally had to shake his head.
 "I can't remember."

-"Force is equal to…?"
+"Force is equal to...?"

 Adam's memory snapped back into place.
 "Mass times acceleration!"

 "Good lad.
 For the rest of you who didn't follow that, and because academic knowledge of something's not the same as *intuiting* it, here's some practical demonstrations."
 Cavendish pulled a tennis ball from his pocket and tossed it lightly in his hand a few times.
 "What goes up, comes down.
 That's because this ball is being acted on by gravity.
 Catch."

 He tossed it lightly to Murray, who caught it easily, then tossed it back.
-"The arc the ball describes through the air…" Cavendish told them, gently throwing the ball to Blaczynski, who threw it to Sikes, starting a slow game of catch that circled the unit "…is called a parabola, and it only describes that arc because it's constantly under the effect of a net force.
+"The arc the ball describes through the air..."
+Cavendish told them, gently throwing the ball to Blaczynski, who threw it to Sikes, starting a slow game of catch that circled the unit "...is called a parabola, and it only describes that arc because it's constantly under the effect of a net force.
 There's no magnet on the ceiling pulling it up or anything like that, just gravity pulling it down.
 Back to me, please."

 He snatched the ball easily out of the air when Vandenberg threw it to him.
-"If there's no gravity, however…"
+"If there's no gravity, however..."

 He tossed the ball over the edge of the yellow zone.
 It described a perfect parabola just like before, right up until the moment it crossed the threshold, and was suddenly moving slowly in a perfectly straight line, spinning eerily.
 They watched it bounce forlornly off the ceiling at the far end of the room.

-"As sergeant…Arés explained," Cavendish said, peering at Adam's name tag "the first law means that an object's speed, and the direction it's moving in—collectively known as its *velocity*—remains unchanged, *unless* a force such as gravity acts upon it.
+"As sergeant...Arés explained," Cavendish said, peering at Adam's name tag "the first law means that an object's speed, and the direction it's moving in—collectively known as its *velocity*—remains unchanged, *unless* a force such as gravity acts upon it.
 The third law's simple enough to not need an explanation—when you push on something, it pushes back.
 Simple enough, but that's why that whole cartoon thing of going boating by blowing into the sail doesn't work.
 You're pushing that air forward, and yes it'll push on the sail, but by blowing you're also pushing yourself backwards just as strong, and pushing back on the boat through your boots.
 Follow?"

 There was nodding.